 Then, consider how early your baby arrived in comparison to the mother’s due date.
 Let’s say the due date was August 1.
 If your baby was born June 1, they arrived about 2 months, or 9 weeks, early.

 To find the corrected age for your baby, simply take the actual age and subtract the weeks preterm.
 In the above example, if your baby is actually 13 weeks old, but was born 9 weeks early, their corrected age is 4 weeks or about 1 month.

-Of course, every baby is different.
+Of course, every baby is different (even twins).
 If you have any questions about your child’s age and their milestones, consult with a healthcare provider who can help you determine exactly where baby should be.